 In the spirit of “Nothing about us, without us,” AHI relies on TAC TAC youth to inform its programs, help plan and execute AHI events, and develop new projects that integrate youth voice into adolescent health care.
 TAC TAC meets once a month during the school year.
 TAC TAC members receive stipends for their participation and work in TAC TAC.

 To empower youth in health care settings by integrating diverse youth voices and values into programs, projects, and resources.

-We are looking for youth, ages 15-22, interested in improving adolescents’ experience in health care.
+We are looking for youth, ages 15-22, in Washtenaw County/Metro-Detroit with a passion for improving adolescents’ experience with health care.
 Remember that even if you don’t feel like you have expertise in health, you are an expert in your own experience, and we want to hear YOUR voice!
-We are seeking youth eager to reflect, share their ideas, and are interested in expanding their community.

 AHI Youth Reps is an open, ongoing group of youth ages 15-22 who are interested in AHI’s vision to transform the health care landscape to optimize adolescent and young adult health and well-being.

 This group provides youth perspectives to a variety of projects on an as needed basis.
 This opportunity is great for young people who want their voice to be heard and contribute to positive outcomes in adolescent health, with the added benefit of flexibility to choose what projects to be involved in.

 Compensation may be available on a per project basis.

 Members of TAC TAC work throughout the year on projects ranging from posters, to videos, to tools that health centers can utilize to make their practice more adolescent-centered.
 These resources can be found throughout our website.
 See below for a preview of just some of the projects TAC TAC has completed over the years.